 Yellowstone National Park Bear-Inflicted Human Injury Statistics

-Prior to 1980, most bear-inflicted human injuries in Yellowstone National Park (YNP) involved human food conditioned bears that were aggressively seeking human foods and injured people in the process.
-By 1980, human foods and garbage were no longer readily available to park bears and few human food conditioned bears remained in the population.
-During the 36 year period from 1980 through 2015, over 107 million people visited YNP.
-These visitors spent over 22 million overnight stays camping in developed area roadside campgrounds, and over 1.5 million overnight stays camping in remote backcountry areas of the park.
-Although actual statistics are not available, thousands of menstruating women undoubtedly visited, hiked and/or camped within YNP over the last 36 years.
-From 1980 through 2015, 46 people were injured by bears (38 by grizzly bear, 5 by black bear, and 3 by bears where the species was not identified) within YNP, an average of only 1.3 bear-inflicted human injuries per year (Gunther 2016).
-Of these 46 injuries, 36 (78%) were men, and only 10 (22%) were women.
-Of the 10 incidents where women were injured, most (70%, n=7) involved surprise encounters with bears while the women were hiking, and were therefore probably unrelated to menstruation.
+Prior to 1979, most bear-inflicted human injuries in Yellowstone National Park (YNP) involved human food conditioned bears that were aggressively seeking human foods and injured people in the process.
+By 1979, human foods and garbage were no longer readily available to park bears and few human food conditioned bears remained in the population.
+During the 40 year period from 1979 through 2018, more than 118 million visits to YNP were recorded.
+These visitors spent over 26 million overnight stays camping in developed area roadside campgrounds, and over 1.6 million overnight stays camping in remote backcountry areas of the park.
+Although actual statistics are not available, thousands of menstruating women undoubtedly visited, hiked and/or camped within YNP over the last 40 years.
+From 1979 through 2018, 50 people were injured by bears (41 by grizzly bear, 6 by black bear, and 3 by bears where the species was not identified) within YNP, an average of only 1.3 bear-inflicted human injuries per year.
+Of these 50 injuries, 39 (78%) were men, and only 11 (22%) were women.
+Of the 10 incidents where women were injured, most (73%, n=8) involved surprise encounters with bears while the women were hiking, and were therefore not likely related to menstruation.
 One incident involved a female park ranger moving an injured bear that had been hit by a car, off of the roadway.
 In one incident a grizzly bear pulled a woman out of her tent at night and killed and partially consumed her.
 However, the woman was not menstruating at the time of the attack.
 In one incident a curious bear approached and bit a woman, but the woman was not menstruating at the time.
-There was no evidence linking menstruation to any of the 10 bear attacks on women.
+There was no evidence linking menstruation to any of the 11 bear attacks on women.
 It is difficult to accurately compare the ratio of males to females that are injured by bears because the park does not keep records of visitor use in the park by gender.
 However, the bear-inflicted human injury data from YNP does not indicate any correlation between bear attacks and menstruation (Gunther and Hoekstra 1996).

 The question whether menstruating women attract bears has not been completely answered (Byrd 1988).
-There is no evidence that grizzly bears are overly attracted to menstrual odors more than any other odor and there is no statistical evidence that known bear attacks have been related to menstruation (Byrd 1988).
-For all park visitors combined, the chances of being injured by a bear are approximately 1 in 2.2 million.
-The probability of being injured by a bear is significantly lower for those visitors that don’t leave park developments or roadsides, but higher for those hiking in backcountry areas (Gunther 2013).
+However, there is no evidence that bears are overly attracted to menstrual odors more than any other odor and there is no statistical evidence that known bear attacks have been related to menstruation (Byrd 1988).
+For all park visitors combined, the chances of being injured by a bear are approximately 1 in 2.7 million visits.
+The probability of being injured by a bear is significantly lower for those visitors that don’t leave park developments, roadsides, or boardwalk trails (1 in 39.6 million visits), but higher for those camping overnight in roadside campgrounds (1 in 26.6 million overnight stays) or backcountry campsites (1 in 554,000 overnight stays).
+The greatest risk is incurred by people while hiking in the backcountry (1 in 232,000 travel days).
 Although the risks are low, visitors have been injured and killed by bears in Yellowstone National Park (Gunther and Hoekstra 1996).
 If you are uncomfortable hiking and camping in bear country for any reason, you should probably choose another area for your recreational activities.
 Your risk of bear attack is highest while hiking in the backcountry.
-You can reduce the risks by: 1) hiking in groups of 3 or more people, 2) staying alert, 3) making noise in areas of poor visibility, 4) carrying bear spray, and 5) not running during encounters with bears.
+You can reduce the risks by: 1) hiking in groups of 3 or more people, 2) staying vigilant for bears, 3) making noise in areas of poor visibility, 4) carrying bear spray and being proficient with its use, 5) staying on maintained, designated hiking trails, and, 6) not running during encounters with bears.

 Byrd, C.P.
 1988.
 Of bears and women: Investigating the hypothesis that menstruation attracts bears.
 M.S.
 Thesis, Univ.
 Montana, Missoula.
 129pp.